kwame-mintah/notes-md/personal-development/coding/01-data-structures.md

 cars.get("BMW", "Vroom")  # Get the key, if not found return default value e.g. Vroom
 ```

+In python, can ask the following questions to determine, when to use `list`, `dict` or `set` [^1] :

+- Do you just need an ordered sequence of items?
+Go for a `list`.
+- Do you just need to know whether or not you've already got a particular value, but without ordering (and you don't need to store duplicates)?
+Use a `set`.
+- Do you need to associate values with keys, so you can look them up efficiently (by key) later on?
+Use a `dict`.

+- **[List](https://www.w3schools.com/python/python_lists.asp)** is a collection which is ordered and changeable.
+Allows duplicate members.
+- **[Tuple](https://www.w3schools.com/python/python_tuples.asp)** is a collection which is ordered and unchangeable.
+Allows duplicate members.
+- **[Set](https://www.w3schools.com/python/python_sets.asp)** is a collection which is unordered, unchangeable*, and unindexed.
+No duplicate members.
+- **[Dictionary](https://www.w3schools.com/python/python_dictionaries.asp)** is a collection which is ordered and changeable.
+No duplicate members.

 > [!NOTE]
 > **Collision**
 > A situation where two or more key objects produce the same final hash value.